CS126SP22/final-project-Beijingsheng/README.md

 * You will be able to measure the rationality of the placement of your cargo stations, the route of your carriers, and the designated departures and destinations.
 * Improving your design and generate new visualization as easy as modifying values in json files.

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!
+Of course, no one simulator will serve all your needs.
+You may also suggest changes by connecting with me at clarklubeijing at gmail dot com.
+So I'll be adding more requested features in the near future.

-Use the `BLANK_README.md` to get started.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+This is an example of how you may set up and use the simulator locally.
 To get a local copy up and running follow these simple example steps.